Vikingjonsson/canvas-breakout_observers/README.md

 ## Disclaimer

-This is just a experiment with a self-made observable class.
+This is just an experiment with a self-made observable class.The focus is not on the implementation of the game.